PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 You'll see the flow start running without ever having to poll the work pool, because Prefect Cloud securely connected to your serverless infrastructure, created a job, ran the job, and began reporting on its execution.

 ![A flow running on a cloud run push work pool](/img/guides/push-flow-running.png)

+## Next steps

+Learn more about workers and work pools in the [Prefect concept documentation](/concepts/work-pools/).

+Learn about installing dependencies at runtime or baking them into your Docker image in the [Deploying Flows to Work Pools and Workers guide](/guides/prefect-deploy/#creating-work-pool-based-deployments-with-deploy).